Steven-Grevera/ENC4265/manual.md

 ### Mayubo (Cocoon, Baby Faces)
 ![image](https://github.com/user-attachments/assets/bef1d9d5-fb4f-4844-957e-2b752eee4d07)
+*Figure 185: Image of a Mayubo facing the player, crying out with it's baby face.
+Image Taken By: Steven Grevera*

 The Mayubo will start attached to a Magatama, like a parasitic organism.
 It will be inside a large blood red tumor looking growth on the ceiling that is attached to the Magatama.
 It will not activate and burst out this tumor, unless you pick up the Magatama.
 This tumor, is likely a “cocoon”, hence, it’s name of Mayubo, which is a name which means “Cocoon” due to the Kanji: 繭

 ![image](https://github.com/user-attachments/assets/1fbbadc2-502d-4322-92e4-543a327babea)
+*Figure 186: Image of a the cocoon a Mayubo was previously in before it burst open.
+Image Taken By: Steven Grevera*

 Once it has emerged, it will cry loudly with the face of a baby and pursue you.
 It is a fast Apparition and can instantly break down doors.
 Your best bet is to have means to stun it such as a gun and then to flee as fast as you can.
 Once you have escaped it’s range and your heartbeat returns to normal, The Apparition will curl up on the ground, running out of lifeforce and die there.

 ![image](https://github.com/user-attachments/assets/c2042b3f-f1de-4f07-9a31-c09175a9c9fd)
+*Figure 187: Image of a dead Mayubo due to the player escaping it.
+Image Taken By: Steven Grevera*

 ### Trauma
 ![image](https://github.com/user-attachments/assets/7684316d-da21-4db3-adad-d3dd5abd68de)
+*Figure 188: Image of Trauma chasing after the player.
+Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/torauma.jpg*

 The trauma will be heard by it’s crazed loud sounds approaching you, grating and noticeable from far away, it can distinctively be heard louder then any other Apparition in the game.
 They resemble in some ways, the main player yet appear when the text is displayed that says: “You fell a darkness within you….”
 While the character looks like themselves, the dress and slight detailed differences, imply that it might instead be that of the “mother” of the main character instead.